-\myparagraph{Discussion} \Figref{exp} shows that \nbrp is faster than all competitors.
-In the tree, it surpasses the next best algorithm, DEBRA, by up to $\sim 38\%$ and $\sim 12\%$ (\Figref{tree}, update-intensive and middle workloads, resp.) and is comparable to DEBRA in search-intensive workloads where it outperforms other algorithms by max up to 10--50\% (\Figref{tree} search-intensive workload).
+\myparagraph{Discussion} (E1) results for the DGT tree and lazy linked list appear in \Figref{exp}. \nbrp matches or outperforms its competitors for nearly all data points.
+In the tree, it surpasses the next best algorithm, DEBRA, by up to $38\%$ and $12\%$ (\Figref{tree}, update-intensive and balanced workloads, resp.) and is comparable to DEBRA in search-intensive workloads where it outperforms the next best algorithm by up to 10\% (\Figref{tree} search-intensive workload).

-DEBRA performs better than NBR+ for low thread counts, but NBR+ outperforms it after 96 threads in update intensive workloads (\Figref{tree}, leftmost plot), after 120 threads in middle workload(\Figref{tree}, center), and is comparable in lookup intensive workload (\Figref{tree}, rightmost plot).
-The slow performance of DEBRA at higher number of threads could be attributed to infrequent advancement of epochs by slow threads which leads to halting of regular reclamation of limbo bags, also called delayed thread vulnerability.
-As a result limbo bags of all threads keeps on growing until the slow thread announces the required epoch.
+In these graphs, DEBRA performs better than NBR+ for low thread counts, but NBR+ outperforms it after 96 threads in update intensive workloads (\Figref{tree}, leftmost plot), and after 120 threads in the balanced workload (\Figref{tree}, center).
+The two algorithms are comparable in the search-intensive workload (\Figref{tree}, rightmost plot).
+The poor performance of DEBRA at higher thread counts could be attributed to the infrequent advancement of epochs by slow threads, which leads to halting of regular reclamation of limbo bags.
+We call this the \textit{delayed thread vulnerability}.
+As a result, the limbo bags of all threads keep on growing until the slow thread finally catches up and announces the required epoch.

-The delayed thread vulnerability leads to accumulation of large number of retired records waiting to be reclaimed at the announcement of the required epoch.
-Once the required epoch is announced by the slow thread all thread reclaim their large limbo bags leading to a reclamation burst.
-This harms the overall throughput as reclamation bursts could bottleneck the underlying allocator (jemalloc in our experiments) by triggering slow paths.
-The Probability of threads getting delayed increases as more threads get involved in high inter-socket and update-intensive computations, which becomes more dominant once hyper-threading also gets involved, which adds overhead of more context switches between two threads on same core.
+The delayed thread vulnerability leads to the accumulation of a large number of retired records waiting to be reclaimed.
+Once the current epoch is announced by the slow thread, all threads reclaim their large limbo bags, which leads to a \textit{reclamation burst}.
+This harms the overall throughput, as reclamation bursts can bottleneck the underlying allocator (jemalloc in our experiments) by increasing contention and triggering slow/fallback code paths.
+The probability of threads getting delayed increases with high thread counts and update-intensive workloads.

-Furthermore, one may notice that there is a shift in the threads at which \nbrp overtakes DEBRA from \textit{update intensive} workload to \textit{search-intensive} workloads.
-This could be attributed to the fact that the overhead of burst reclamation sets in early for \textit{update-intensive} workloads than in workloads with infrequent updates.
+Furthermore, one may notice that the thread count where \nbrp overtakes DEBRA is different in the \textit{update intensive} and \textit{search-intensive} workloads.
+This could be attributed to the fact that the overhead of burst reclamation sets in at lower thread counts for \textit{update-intensive} workloads than in workloads with infrequent updates.